Blake Shelton Says Gwen Stefani’s ‘Pretty Special’ Kids Helped Him Discover Instinct He Didn’t Know Was In Him

 Blake Shelton and Gwen Stefani have been trying to have a baby for quite some time now.
-Stefani is already a proud parent of her boys with former husband, rocker Gavin Rossdale.
-As for Shelton, the country music superstar has no child of his own yet but said recently that he believes he knows what it’s like to be a father.
+Stefani is already a proud parent of her boys with her former husband, rocker Gavin Rossdale.
+As for Shelton, the country music superstar had no child of his own yet but said recently that he believes he knows what it’s like to be a father.

 Blake said that having a relationship with the 48-year-old Gwen and her children, Kingston, 11, Zuma, 9, and Apollo, 3, opened up something in him that he never knew was there before.
 The 41-year-old Shelton told PEOPLE that he discovered that he had dad instincts thanks to the three boys.
 But while everything seems fine between Blake and Gwen’s children, it wasn’t like that at first.